The preferred engineering term for delay in response (usually in degrees).

-LEVEL SWITCH: An electro-mechanical device which senses the level of fluid in a chamber and opens or closes a digital switch to indicate a change of state.
-See LEVEL TRANSMITTER.
+An electro-mechanical device which senses the level of fluid in a chamber and opens or closes a digital switch to indicate a change of state.
+See also under LEVEL TRANSMITTER.

-LEVEL TRANSMITTER: An electro-mechanical device which senses the level of fluid in a chamber and produces an analogue signal that corresponds with the change of state in the chamber.
-See LEVEL SWITCH.
+An electro-mechanical device which senses the level of fluid in a chamber and produces an analogue signal that corresponds with the change of state in the chamber.
+See also under LEVEL SWITCH.